 In addition, be social!
 No, not Twitter and Facebook.
 Old-school social.
-Attend local events, like craft fairs, sports events, or seasonal celebrations.
+Attend local events, like craft fairs, sports events such as triathlon webinars, or seasonal celebrations.
 Whenever the community gets together, you want to be part of it.
 Once someone has interacted with you in person at a Thanksgiving fair or Veteran’s Day march, they are more likely to trust you to repave their front drive.

 6. Be Ubiquitous

 You want to make it super easy for new and old customers to find you, so try to think of as many ways as possible that someone might look for your line of business.

 For example, if you run a DJ business, you need to have a strong social media presence on more than one platform.
 You’ll want to make the most of your Facebook page, Instagram feed, Snapchat stories, and maybe even put some videos on TikTok.

 On top of that, you want to be sure that you’re listed in all the industry-specific sites, like sites for weddings, graduations, birthday parties, etc. Then there’s your local chamber of commerce, community discussion boards, and online directories like Yelp.
 The more places that your business is listed, the more chances there are that potential customers can find you when they need you.

 .
 Give a Little Love – for Free